immcantation/scoper/docs/vignettes/Scoper-Vignette.md

 # cloned data (a data.frame), with the column `clone_id`
 cloned_db <- results@db
 # print effective threshold (a numeric)
+# this is an explanatory value calculated to represent the cut-off separating the
+# inter (between) and intra (within) clonal distances.
+It may differ from threshold
+# provided for the function.
 results@eff_threshold
 ```